 If one spouse incurs a debt solely in his name, it's usually his responsibility to pay it – unless he happens to live in one of the nine community property states.
 In these jurisdictions, both spouses are liable for all debts taken during the marriage, regardless of which one signed or contracted for them.
-It's not that cut-and-dried, however, when it comes to medical debts.
+It's not that simple, however, when it comes to medical debts.
 Even some of the other 41 states will hold a spouse liable for medical bills incurred by the other.

 Jointly and Severally Liable